-She earned her bachelor’s degree in biology at the University of Houston and her Doctor of Medicine at the Baylor College of Medicine.
-While Dr. Blazer was studying there, her cousin described symptoms she was experiencing, which sounded a lot like symptoms of lupus Dr. Blazer was reading about in her textbook.
-She helped her cousin get a confirmed diagnosis of lupus and get started on a treatment course.
+She earned her bachelor’s degree in biology at the University of Houston and her Doctor of Medicine at Baylor College of Medicine.
+While she was studying there, her cousin was experiencing symptoms that sounded a lot like symptoms of lupus Ashira was reading about in her textbook.
+She helped ensure that her cousin got a confirmed diagnosis of lupus and started on a treatment course.

 “I would go to rheumatology clinics and see non-minority patients and note the differences between their journeys and that of my cousin’s,” she says.
 “I later learned I had other family members who also had lupus, and I became curious about why there were such disparities, and what kind of solutions we could come up with.
 There was such a huge disparity in health outcomes in what I was seeing with other people compared to the people who were closest to me.”

 Today, Dr. Blazer is assistant professor and academic rheumatologist at the Hospital for Special Surgery in New York City, which specializes in orthopedic surgery and the treatment of rheumatologic conditions.
-For nine years before that, she was a rheumatologist, physician scientist and assistant professor at New York University, specializing in treating and researching lupus among people of African descent.
-She also earned her Master of Science at NYU.
+For many years before that, she was a rheumatologist, physician scientist and assistant professor at New York University, where she specialized in treating and researching lupus in people of African descent (and where she earned a Master of Science degree).